CognitiveAISystems/RATE/recurrent_baselines/README.md

-# Recurrent Neural Network Baselines
+# RNN and SSM Baselines

-This repository contains implementations of various recurrent neural network architectures for reinforcement learning tasks, specifically tested on T-Maze and ViZDoom-Two-Colors environments.
+This directory contains implementations of various RNN and SSM architectures specifically tested on T-Maze and ViZDoom-Two-Colors memory-intensive environments for comparison with our RATE model.

 ## Implemented Architectures